 The Didsbury Municipal Library has a longstanding history in Central Alberta of providing excellent service to the community.
 Established in 1908 by Didsbury Councillors and business people, the Didsbury Free Library was the first town in Alberta to earn a grant under the Public Libraries Act, granted by Premier Rutherford in 1909.

 The community has recognized the increasing pressures on the Didsbury Municipal Library and facilitating the library expansion was included on the Town of Didsbury Strategic Plan for 2017-2027.
-In preparation of this work, the Didsbury Municipal Library conducted a Facility Needs Assessment through Avid Architecture Inc., which recommended exploring a new construction project rather than a renovation project.

 A new facility is required to continue offering exceptional services to our residents.
 Please consider supporting us with a donation as we work towards our goal of a new library facility for Didsbury.